-- The Lebanese Meteorological Department(LMD) network consists of 18 synoptic stations - As a complement, the Lebanese Agricultural Research Institute (LARI) has its own network of agro meteorological observations, composed by 50 agro-meteorological stations - quality of the data collection; data management and analysis of the LMD and LARI do not comply with the WMO standards - LMD future plan: - Promote partnership at the national level - Develop its capacity to produce high quality climate services - LARI's early warning system supports farmers to improve management of adverse impacts of climate variability on their agricultural activities, providing an agro meteorological support using SMS.
-This experience is an interesting initiative that deserve to be shared in the region
+- As a complement, the Lebanese Agricultural Research Institute (LARI) has its own network of agro meteorological observations, composed by 50 agro-meteorological stations. - Quality of the data collection; data management and analysis of the LMD and LARI do not comply with the WMO standards. - LMD future plan: - Promote partnership at the national level - Develop its capacity to produce high quality climate services - LARI's early warning system supports farmers to improve management of adverse impacts of climate variability on their agricultural activities, providing an agro meteorological support using SMS.

+This experience is an interesting initiative that deserve to be shared in the region.